genericSpecimen/DU_Crawl/README.md

+# scrapy-scripts

-# Some simple crawling/scraping scripts to document my learnings.
+Some simple crawling/scraping scripts made using scrapy.